-Accommodations at Super 8 Motel.
-Bed-and-breakfast lodging available also.
-Shopping includes the Inside Passage Harley Davidson.
+Accommodations at motels, hotels and bed-and-breakfasts.
 Restaurants are located downtown and at Plaza Mall on Tongass Avenue.
 There are gas stations, 2 laundromats with showers, 3 public campgrounds and a Walmart.

 - Visit Creek Street, Ketchikan’s former “red-light district,” where Black Mary, Dolly, Frenchie and others plied their trade for over half a century.
 Restored houses and newer structures house a variety of shops.